vimalnathnambiar/pwizConvert/README.md

 ### General

-- Information of the data file(s) that has an error is not captured.
+- Information on the data file(s) that has an error is not captured.

 ### Bash